Laurent Gbagbo: Return to Cote d'Ivoire

 After his acquittal was confirmed, current Ivorian President Alassane Ouattara, Gbagbo's rival, invited him back to Côte d'Ivoire.
-He arrived in Adbidjan on 17 June 2021, on a commercial flight from Brussels, where he had been living for the previous three years after being released from detention.
+He arrived in Abidjan on 17 June 2021, on a commercial flight from Brussels, where he had been living for the previous three years after being released from detention.
 Ouattara arranged him a diplomatic passport, and promised him the benefits that are typically given to ex-presidents, including state-provided security and a state pension.

 Six of Gbagbo's former allies also returned after spending years in exile after being encouraged by the current president Ouattara.
 In October 2021, Gbagbo launched a new political party called the African People's Party – Cote d'Ivoire (PPA-CI).
 In December 2021, he spent four days in Ghana.
 According to a statement from his party, he went there to attend the funeral of Captain Kojo Tsikata, a man close to the former president of Ghana Jerry Rawlings.
 Laurent Gbagbo also visited the Ivorian exiles, whose return he wanted to the country since the Ivorian crisis, 11,000 Ivorians fled the post-election crisis to seek asylum in neighboring Ghana.

+On 10 March 2024, Gbagbo said that he would run again for president as leader of the PPA-CI in elections to be held in October 2025.
+He was not included in the final list of candidates released in June 2025.
+Gbagbo filed a case at the African Court on Human and Peoples' Rights, accusing the Ivorian government of violating his rights by rejecting his candidacy over his criminal conviction, which the court dismissed.